thiago-buarqque/RustMate_Rust-Chess-Engine/README.md

   - [ ] King safety;
   - [ ] Center control;
   - [ ] Unmoved pieces
-- [ ] Migrate API from Python to Rust (once I get more experienced in Rust crate to create Rest applications);
 - [ ] Provider better infos to create visuals on what the AI is thinking;